Scutellonema bradys: Cultural practices

 Using non- or poor crop host in rotation, intercropping or as cover crop with yam will help reduce the nematode population in the soil.
 In a recent study, the use of porcupine jointvetch (Aeschynomene histrix), Mexican marigold (Tagetes erecta), stylo (Stylosanthes guianensis), velvet bean (Mucuna pruriens) and kudzu (Pueraria phaseoloide) intercropped with yam have shown to potential to reduce S. bradys population.
 Similarly, the exclusion of weed hosts such as Eupatorium, Synedrella and Chromolaena, will help to reduce nematode damage.

 The use of nematode-free propagative material is the most appropriate method to prevent nematode damage.
 Seed tubers should be examined before planting and the ones showing symptoms of dry rot should not be used.
-It is important to note that in tubes not showing obvious external symptoms of damage, it is necessary to scrape away the surface layers to determine the presence of dry rot.
+In tubes not showing obvious external symptoms of damage, it is necessary to scrape away the surface layers to determine the presence of dry rot.

 Hot water treatment

 Studies have shown that treating tubers with hot water (50-55 °C) for up to 40 min gives the best control of S. bradys, without damaging the tubers.
 This method it is not broadly used because of the cost, labor and difficulties of maintaining constant temperatures.